 401(k) Rollover in St. Charles, MO.
 Starting a new job is an exciting time that can present you with new challenges and opportunities.
 However, many St. Charles, MO residents wonder what the best options are for their 401(k) with their previous employer.
-Managing multiple retirement savings accounts can be complex and take more time than many people are willing to put in.
+Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in St. Charles,MO

-There are a few different ways to handle your 401(k) rollover in St. Charles, MO, and usually it takes trustworthy financial planning and a savvy financial advisor to know how to best deal with your savings.
-Correct Capital is a privately owned firm with fiduciary advisors.
-This means any advice we give is based on what we believe is best for your financial needs.
+There are several options for handling your 401(k) rollover in St. Charles, MO, and oftentimes it takes knowledgeable financial planning and an experienced financial advisor to know which option is best for you.
+Correct Capital is a privately owned firm whose advisors hold themselves to the fiduciary standard.
+This means our only concern is making sure your financial future and planning needs are met.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer objective, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+We offer unbiased, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 877-930-4015 or contact us online to learn more about 401(k) rollover options in St. Charles, MO.

 1. Keep Your 401(k) With Your Previous Employer

-If you have over $5,000 invested in your 401(k), many St. Charles, MO companies permit you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of St. Charles, MO companies permit you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many employees in St. Charles, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+Many people in St. Charles, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds any time you’d like.
+Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s.
+If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to roll over the funds any time you’d like.

-However, it should be mentioned that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
+However, it should be mentioned that keeping your old 401(k) means you can no longer make contributions to it, which may have an effect on your retirement planning.
 After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans with numerous recordkeepers.
+It can also be daunting to oversee several different retirement plans with numerous recordkeepers.
 Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital's retirement consultants can help you choose whether you should stay with your old 401(k) or not.
+Correct Capital's retirement consultants can help you decide if sticking with your old 401(k) is the best option for you.

 2. Roll Over Your 401(k) to Your New Employer

-If your new job in St. Charles, MO also offers a 401(k), most of the time they will permit you to roll over your 401(k) savings to their plan.
-You may consider this if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
-Also, you will not be required to withdraw required minimum distributions after you turn 72 if you are still working.
+If your new employer in St. Charles, MO also offers a 401(k), most of the time they will permit you to roll over your 401(k) savings to their plan.
+This might be the best option if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
+Also, required minimum distributions may be delayed even after you turn 72 as long as you are still in the workforce.

-If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
+If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to the new account.
 The 401(k) plan with your new employer may not contain all the benefits of your previous one.
-A trustworthy financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.
+A trustworthy financial advisor will help you decide if keeping your 401(k) savings where they are is best for you.

 3. Open a Rollover IRA

-IRA is an abbreviation for Individual Retirement Account.
-A Rollover IRA is an account used to move funds from a former employer’s 401(k).
-If you’ve already opened an IRA, you can consider transferring the savings there for your 401(k) rollover.
-Depending on which type of 401(k) you were contributing to, it may be best to roll money to a Traditional or a Roth IRA.
+IRA stands for Individual Retirement Account.
+A Rollover IRA is an account started to move money from a former employer’s 401(k).
+If you already have an IRA, you can consider moving the funds there for your 401(k) rollover.
+Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
 This way, the tax status of your previous contributions stays the same.

 Traditional IRA

-Money deposited into a Traditional IRA may be tax-deductible.
+Contributions made to a Traditional IRA are considered to be pre-tax money.
 Your pre-tax money you paid into your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-When you turn 72, you will have to withdraw required minimum distributions regardless of whether or not you are still in the workforce.
+Once you turn 72, you will be required to withdraw required minimum distributions regardless of your status in the workforce.

 Roth IRA

-Money deposited into Roth IRAs are made with after-tax money, so there is no tax benefit at the time the contributions are made.
+Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit at the time the contributions are made.
 The benefit is that Roth IRA money grows tax-free.
-Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
-At any time you can take out the money you’ve invested without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
+Money you contributed to a Roth 401(k) account is likely to be rolled into a Roth IRA.
+At any time you can access the contributions you make without tax consequences, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
 Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

-You can start an IRA account with many banks or any brokerage firm in St. Charles, MO, however many come with varying fees or other expenses.
-Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find what’s right for you.
+You can start an IRA account with many banks or any brokerage firm in St. Charles, MO, however many of them vary when it comes to fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.

 4. Cash Out.

-The fourth option is seldom advisable unless you are in grave need of money now.
-You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This could result in a large amount of your savings going towards taxes and not into your pocket.
+This last option is rarely advisable unless you are in urgent need of money now.
+You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
+This could potentially result in a large amount of your funds going towards taxes and not into your pocket.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
 Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.

 Indirect vs. Direct 401(k) Rollovers in St. Charles, MO

-1. Direct rollover — In a direct rollover, your former 401(k) company will send a check directly to your new retirement account with instructions to put the money into the IRA or 401(k) you are rolling your savings into.
+- Direct rollover — In a direct rollover, the custodian holding your 401(k) funds will send a check directly to your new retirement account with instructions to put the money into the account you are rolling your savings into.
 Each custodian is different, so the best first step is to reach out to your previous employer's 401(k) company for their process.

-2. Indirect rollover — In an indirect rollover, the funds are paid directly to you, and you deposit the savings directly into your IRA or new 401(k).
-This is also called a 60-day rollover because you need to redeposit the money within 60 days in order to avoid paying income taxes and early withdrawal penalties.
+- Indirect rollover — In an indirect rollover, the funds are paid directly to you, and you deposit the funds directly into your new account.
+This is also called a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.

-Like cashing out a 401(k), an indirect rollover is typically not a good idea except under specific circumstances.
-Your St. Charles, MO financial advisor will help you understand what the best way to proceed is.
+Like cashing out a 401(k), an indirect rollover is usually not advisable unless circumstances dictate you need money in the short term.
+Your St. Charles, MO financial advisor will be able to help you determine which option is best.

 Avoiding Common 401(k) Rollover Pitfalls

-• Not considering all your options — If you like some aspects of your current 401(k) plan, you may be better off sticking with it.
-But you would not longer be able to contribute to it, and a new account may have tools and resources your current plan doesn't.
+- Not considering a rollover — If you like some aspects of your current 401(k) plan, it may make sense to leave your savings there.
+But you would not longer be able to contribute to it, and a new account may offer other benefits your current plan doesn't.

-• Not opening a new account first — If you do open up an IRA or new 401(k), it's important to open a new account first and inform your new custodian that they'll be receiving a rollover check.
-If they get a check when they aren't expecting a rollover, they may mistake it for a regular contribution that you might have to pay taxes on.
+- Not opening a new account first — If you do open up an IRA or new 401(k), it's important that the new account is already open, and that your new custodian is expecting a rollover.
+If they get a check by surprise, they may mistake it for a regular contribution that you might have to pay taxes on.

-• Forgetting about your 401(k) — While you might be surprised that people lose track of their retirement savings, Americans accidentally abandoned $7.7 billion in retirement savings in 2015.
-A new job brings a lot of life changes with it, but accidentally leaving behind your retirement funds could significantly reduce how much you put away for retirement.
+- Forgetting about your 401(k) — While you might be surprised that people lose track of their retirement savings, Americans lost almost $8 billion in retirement savings in 2015.
+A lot can come with moving to a new job, but accidentally leaving behind your retirement funds could significantly reduce what you have available for your golden rules.

-• Neglecting the same property rule — The property your new account receives must be the property that was rolled over.
-Meaning, you can't withdraw cash from your 401(k), buy bonds or another asset with it and move those assets into a new account.
-If you do that, you would have to pay property tax, and if you're less than 59½ you'll also be subject to a 10% early withdrawal penalty.
+- Neglecting the same property rule — The property your new account receives must be the property that was rolled over.
+Meaning, you can't take a cash distribution from your 401(k), buy bonds or another asset with it and move those assets into a new account.
+The IRS considers that taxable income, and if you're under 59½ you'll have to pay a 10% early withdrawal penalty.

-• Not speaking to a financial advisor — Financial advisors deal with investment, tax planning, and other 401(k) rollover considerations every day.
+- Not consulting with a retirement planner — Financial advisors deal with investment, tax planning, and other 401(k) rollover considerations every day.

 We also assist St. Charles, MO residents with: